-- ✓ Specifically designed for street and racing EV's
+- Specifically designed for street and racing EV's

 - ✓ Top quality, sealed, steel bearings with high temperature grease

-- ✓ Motor temperature snap switch
+- Motor temperature snap switch

-- ✓ Motor temperature thermistor / diode (some models, effective 2010)
+- ✓ Motor temperature thermistor / diode (most models, effective 2010)

 - ✔ Brush Wear Indicators (some models, effective 4/2007)

-- ✔ High efficiency fan
+- High efficiency fan

-- Fully counter-sunk field pole bolts for a clean/smooth appearance and to provide reduced clearance requirements.
+- ✓ Fully counter-sunk field pole bolts for a clean/smooth appearance and to provide reduced clearance requirements.

-- ✔ Optimized brush timing
+- Optimized brush timing

-- ✔ Oversize brushes
+- Oversize brushes

-- ✓ High quality brushes- not "quick-seat"
+- ✔ High quality brushes- not "quick-seat"

-- Fully 90% plus brush wear-in2
+- ✓ Fully 90% plus brush wear-in1

-- Heavy duty, vibration resistant, stainless steel brush springs
+- ✔ Heavy duty, vibration resistant, brush springs

-- ✓ Predrilled, advanced timing holes for higher performance
+- Predrilled, advanced timing holes for higher performance

-- ✓ Class "H" insulation temperature rating throughout the motor
+- Class "H" insulation temperature rating throughout the motor

-- ✓ Best in class patented varnishing process, includes "flooding the cases to ensure no gaps!
+- Best in class patented varnishing process, includes "flooding the cases to ensure no insulation gaps!

-- ✓ Voltage ranges starting at 48 Volts
+- Voltage ranges starting at 48 Volts

 - Interlocking commutator construction

-- ✓ High peak motor efficiency
+- High peak motor efficiency

 - Dynamically balanced armatures

-- ✓ Hand made in the U.S.A. by experts
+- ✔ Hand made in the U.S.A. by experts

-2 The brush wear-in process is completed before the brushes are placed into the enclosure so that no carbon dust is allowed into the motor.
+1 The brush wear-in process is completed before the brushes are placed into the enclosure so that no carbon dust is allowed into the motor.

-To ensure that we are on the right page when talking about the motors, we will provide some lingo, or "motor speak" terminology.
+To ensure that we are on the same page when talking about the motors, we provide some lingo, or "motor speak" terminology.